APOLLO

 Apollo is a dance-theater work exploring intergenerational queer dynamics, memory, HIV/AIDS, and legacy.
 This biomythography uses dance-theater to delve into the intersection of personal history, cultural memory, and mythology.
 Apollo centers on legacy, connection, and features bodies and voices that are left out of the canon.
 It also confronts ageism and reimagines who gets to be seen and celebrated on-stage.
 The work we create expands what dance can be, so bodies survive, thrive, and are witnessed.

 Pioneer Winter Collective’s Apollo is made possible by a 2022 Creative Capital Award.
 Apollo is a 2024 National Performance Network (NPN) Creation & Development Fund Project co-commissioned by Miami Light Project in partnership with Carolina Theatre of Durham and NPN.
-The Creation & Development Fund is supported by the Doris Duke Foundation, the Mellon Foundation, and the National Endowment for the Arts (a federal agency).
-Apollo also received support from the National Performance Network (NPN) Artist Engagement Fund.
-For more information, visit www.npnweb.org.
+The Creation & Development Fund is supported by the Doris Duke Foundation, the Mellon Foundation, and the National Endowment for the Arts.
+Apollo also received support from the National Performance Network (NPN) Artist Engagement Fund and Alternate ROOTS.
+Apollo was created during a series of short, intense residencies at Miami Light Project, The Carolina Theatre of Durham, Maggie Allesee National Center for Choreography, Atlantic Center for the Arts, The Movement Lab at Barnard College, Adrienne Arsht Center for the Performing Arts, and The Ringling.

 About Apollo